 Throughout much of Canada, a debate has been ongoing in the commercial real estate arena surrounding demolition or rehabilitation of older, potentially historic properties.
 At the heart of this tension is what benefits can be realized by revamping a potentially historic property versus demolishing an older premise to make way for commercial redevelopment.
-If you want to learn more, Altus Group is a helpful website with lots of information and resources.

 The reality is that if a property truly is lacking in historic worth, the pendulum usually does, and many times should, swing to demolition.
 The one caveat is if the older premise is in decent condition and is attractive or uniquely functional in its current general condition.